jinglescode/jinglescode.github.io/_posts/2019-05-07-why-linear-regression-is-not-suitable-for-classification.md

   size="m"
 %}

 Linear regression is suitable for predicting output that is continuous value, such as predicting the price of a property.
 Its prediction output can be any real number, range from negative infinity to infinity.
-The regression line is a straight line.
+The regression line is generally a straight line.

 Whereas logistic regression is for classification problems, which predicts a probability range between 0 to 1.
 For example, predict whether a customer will make a purchase or not.
 The regression line is a sigmoid curve.